Electricity

 Energy prices are still too high and too volatile, Ursula von der Leyen admitted at the Antwerp European Industry Summit.
 For her, the explanation is clear: gas prices drive energy prices up, while renewables and nuclear drive prices down.
 She backed this with figures.

-Last year, the average natural gas price in Europe was EUR 100 per MWh.
+Last year, the average price of electricity produced from natural gas in Europe was EUR 100 per MWh.
 The average price for renewables was EUR 34 per MWh, and the price for nuclear power was between EUR 50 and EUR 60 per MWh.

 The next few years are crucial because, according to the International Energy Agency, gas prices are expected to remain low for the next three to four years.